TylerJarvis3256/AICompanyResearcher/README.md

 ---

 ## 🚀 Features
-- **CSV Upload and Output**: Easily upload a CSV file with company names and downlaod a CSV file containing detailed research.
+- **CSV Upload and Output**: Easily upload a CSV file with company names and download a CSV file containing detailed research.
 - **Employee Benefits Analysis**: Provides insights into company employee benefits programs and providers.
-- **Company Summaries**: Generate concise overviews of a company's benefits mission.
+- **Company Summaries**: Generate concise overviews of a company's employee benefits programs and their providers.
 - **Interactive UI**: Built with **Streamlit** for a user-friendly, browser-based interface.

 ---